RobertEichenseer/OpenAI.CognitiveSearch.Multitenant/README.md

 - `PopulateDocumentToSearchIndex()`
 - `GetDocumentsFromSearchIndex()`

 All functions take as a first parameter a `tenantId` uniquely identifying the correct tenant information.
+The function `GetDocumentsFromSearchIndex()` returns the top results from the query.

 ## Summary